G R Infraprojects Limited (NSE:GRINFRA)

 Fiscal Year 2026

-Q1 FY26 saw a slight revenue decline but strong profit growth, with a robust order book and improved debt metrics.
-Management targets 10-15% revenue growth and INR 22,000 crores in new orders for FY26, supported by a strong infrastructure pipeline and ongoing asset monetization.
+Q1 FY26 saw a slight revenue decline but strong profit growth, with a robust order book and improved margins at the group level.
+The company targets INR 22,000 crore in new orders for FY26 and expects 10-15% revenue growth, supported by a strong infrastructure pipeline.

 Fiscal Year 2025

-Revenue and profit declined year-over-year due to lower order intake, but margins remained resilient and debt-equity improved.
-The company targets INR 20,000 crore in new orders and double-digit growth for FY26, with continued focus on infrastructure diversification.
+Revenue and profit declined year-over-year due to lower order intake, but margins remained resilient and leverage improved.
+The order book is robust, with double-digit growth and margin recovery targeted for FY26, supported by sector tailwinds and disciplined capital allocation.

 Q3 FY25 saw revenue decline due to project delays, but EBITDA margin improved and profit after tax rose year-over-year.
 The order book remains strong with diversification into non-road sectors, and FY26 targets double-digit growth and ₹20,000 crore in new orders.